FictionSmith/files/tutrok.md

 Current occupation | Starbucks
 (include length of time, location, job title) | Cashier, four days a week
 Job satisfaction (happy, discontent, ambitious...) | A bit on the ambitious side but is calm most hours, always talks to her friends while working
-Income level | 9:46/hr
+Income level | 2 cents a melinium
-Education | Private High School
+Education | YES
 Does s/he drive?
 What kind of car does s/he own, if any?
 (Make, model, color, age, etc.) | MG Midget, Steamroller, ice cream truck, tow truck
-Sexuality | Straight, slightly curious
+Sexuality | ....
-Marital status | Complicated
+Marital status | SINGAL HAR HAR
 If married or currently romantically involved, with whom, and for how long?	| YES
-List any significant previous romantic partners | YES
-For current spouse/partner, what does the character call him/her (pet names, nicknames, etc.)? | YES
+List any significant previous romantic partners | YES For current spouse/partner, what does the character call him/her (pet names, nicknames, etc.)? | IDK
-How did they meet? | YES
+How did they meet? | IDK
-Any children (include names, ages, other parent if different from current partner)? | None Describe relationship with each child (if any) | None
+Any children (include names, ages, other parent if different from current partner)? | NOPES Describe relationship with each child (if any) | IDK Height | 4.6ft
-Height | 5.6ft
-Weight | XXXibs
+Weight | 33,087.96 tons
-What is his/her body type (skinny, slim, athletic, curvy, overweight, muscular, etc.)?	| Slim and short Eye color?	| Crystal blue
+What is his/her body type (skinny, slim, athletic, curvy, overweight, muscular, etc.)?	| Square and blocky
+Eye color?	| Silver
 Does s/he use glasses?
 Contacts?
 Hearing aid?	| YESSSSS FAAAMMM!!
 Skin tone (pale, ivory, ruddy, tan, olive, brown, black, etc.) | "Hey guuuys I'm greeeeyyyy!!!"
 Any prominent features, freckles/moles/scars/tattoos/other distinguishing marks?	| GLASSES can never EVER come OFF